galaxyproteomics/metaquantome_mcp_analysis/cli_tutorial/cli_tutorial.md

 The data
 ========

 metaQuantome takes 2-3 input files depending on the mode of analysis.
 In the case of functional analysis, metaQuantome takes in a functional annotation file and a file with peptide intensities.
 For taxonomic analysis, the peptide intensity file and a file with lowest common ancestor (LCA) peptide annotations.
 For function-taxonomy interaction analysis, metaQuantome takes in all three files above.
-In addition,

 In this tutorial, the data is from a previously published paper \[1\], and is downsampled in the interest of speed and simplicity - so, keep in mind that these results are by not necessarily representative.
 The purpose of this tutorial is to demonstrate the capabilities of metaQuantome, not to analyze the full dataset.
 We can see the beginning of each of the files below.